vsmalladi/tfsee-manuscript/manuscript.md

 | RNA-seq | ERR266333, ERR266335, ERR266337, ERR266338, ERR266341, ERR266342, ERR266344, ERR266346, ERR266349, ERR266351 |

 Table: **Description and accession numbers of GRO-seq, ChIP-seq and RNA-seq datasets.**
+Summary of assay and accession of raw data for time course differentiation of human embryonic stem cells (hESC) to pancreatic endoderm (PE) used in this study.
+All data sets are available from NCBI’s Gene Expression Omnibus or EMBL-EBI’s ArrayExpress.
 {#tbl:data-sets tag="S1"}

 ### Analysis of ChIP-seq Data Sets